 A primary market is where new securities are issued on an exchange by companies, governments, and other groups to obtain financing through debt-based or equity-based securities (like common and preferred stock, corporate bonds, notes, bills, government bonds).
 Primary markets are facilitated by underwriting groups, which buy unsubscribed securities on a given date at a particular price, thus guaranteeing the full proceeds to the borrower.

-Reference: FSB (2013).
+Background reference: FSB (2013).

 r0120-0130 – 4.41-4.42 Optional: primary markets by product